aminya/EzXML.jl/README.md

 [![Appveyor Status][appveyor-img]][appveyor-url]
 [![codecov.io][codecov-img]][codecov-url]

-EzXML.jl is a package to handle XML/HTML documents for primates.
+EzXMLp.jl is a package to handle XML/HTML documents for primates.

 The main features are:
 * Reading and writing XML/HTML documents.